Anne Kang: Municipal politics (2008–2017)

-Kang also led environmental initiatives and infrastructure projects while on Council - fostering the development of a food scrap recycling program, and planning the renovation and restructuring of the city's main library.
+Kang also led environmental initiatives and infrastructure projects while on Council – fostering the development of a food scrap recycling program, and planning the renovation and restructuring of the city's main library.

 Effective June 27, 2017, Kang was on unpaid leave from her position as Burnaby city councillor due to her recent election to the Legislative Assembly of British Columbia.
 Her vacant position on Burnaby City Council was left unfilled until the 2018 municipal election.

-Provincial politics (2017-present)
+Provincial politics (2017–present)

 The incumbent MLA for Burnaby-Deer Lake Kathy Corrigan (BC NDP) announced in 2016 her decision to not seek re-election in the next provincial election.
 Kang was acclaimed as the NDP's candidate for the riding in May 2016, then won the seat in the 2017 provincial election.
 She is among the first three Taiwanese-Canadians to be elected to the Legislative Assembly of British Columbia, alongside fellow New Democrats Katrina Chen and Bowinn Ma.

 She was named Parliamentary Secretary for Seniors within the Government of British Columbia in July 2017, additionally serving as Parliamentary Secretary for Multiculturalism as of July 2019.
 She was appointed Minister of Citizens' Services in January 2020.

 Kang won re-election as MLA for Burnaby-Deer Lake in the 2020 provincial election, and was named Minister of Advanced Education, Skills and Training in November 2020.
 She was subsequently named Minister of Municipal Affairs in the Eby ministry on December 7, 2022.
+After the 2024 election, she was named Minister of Post-Secondary Education and Future Skills, her second time overseeing the ministry.